 Edited by: Sarah Cedro, Residential Composting Analyst

-Compost Crew: Tell us about who you are and your involvement in your community
+Compost Crew: Tell us about your background in the area.

 Compost Crew: Did you have any previous experience with composting?

 Shoshana: My family composted on and off while I was growing up, with my parents teaching us the importance of reducing waste and preserving our natural environment.
 I also DIYed a couple of home composters (made from trash cans) back in graduate school to cut down on waste created by myself and housemates.
 That was in Ithaca, NY, where the city charges by the bag for trash disposal to incentivize residents to recycle and compost.
 Successful backyard composting can be challenging, though; and it’s nearly impossible in our small urban spaces.
 That’s why companies like Compost Crew are so important.